Lee-JaeWon/Lee-JaeWon.github.io/_pages/error.md

 ---

 # Trouble Shooting Page
-환경 구축 및 코딩 시 발생하는 여러 Error를 **간단히** 기록해놓는 페이지입니다.
-This page is a simple page to record various errors you encounter when building your environment or coding.<br><br>
+This page is a simple page to record **various errors or tips** you encounter when building your environment or coding.<br><br>
 **please feel free to contribute.**<br>
-(You can contribute using the comment box below, open an issue in the repository directly, or whatever works best for you.)
+- You can contribute using the comment box below, open an issue in the repository directly, or whatever works best for you.<br>
+- I always want this page to be enriching and helpful, and I'm always happy to be pointed out if I'm wrong.

 ## Format